thegworld/gtx-browser/testing/android/docs/junit.md

 #### Useful Tips

-* Use `@RunWith(BaseRobolectricTestRunner.class)` for all Chromium Robolectric tests.
+* Use `@RunWith(BaseRobolectricTestRunner.class)` for all GTx Browser Robolectric tests.
 * You can specify the Android SDK to run your test with with `@Config(sdk = ??)`.

-> Currently, only SDK levels 18, 21, and 25 are supported in Chromium
+> Currently, only SDK levels 18, 21, and 25 are supported in GTx Browser
 > but more can be added on request.

 #### Example Code